SubhrajitSain/Lunite-website/docs/01-index.md

 This is the official documentation for Lunite version **1.9.8**.
 Docs updated: May 6th, 2026.

 If you find any errors in this documentation, please let us know.
 Docs have been moved from Notion to here.

+# Preface

+Lunite is a modern-day hybrid programming language that is a blend of OOP and POP principles, which help you to write code in many use cases like scripting, web backend development, data models or similar.
+Lunite's syntax is very simple and has a wide variety of pre-installed functions in its standard library, mostly from Python.

+To get started with Lunite, one does not require to be a professional programming expert, even I (a 15 year old when I started this project) have made multiple things in Lunite, including a [PythonAnywhere](https://pythonanywhere.com) website at [dih.pythonanywhere.com](https://dih.pythonanywhere.com) that runs Lunite + Flask (site might not be up as it is running on the free tier) using simple `import_py` imports (you will learn about these later as you read the docs).

+So, I hope this helps to get you started with Lunite, and if you have any issues, questions or suggestions, please feel free to contact me through my website at [anw.is-a.dev]("https://anw.is-a.dev").
+You can share your Lunite creations too, I would really appreciate it.
+Let's build something cool!

+ANW, Developer of Lunite.

 ---